 Applications will be reviewed as soon as possible after the April 1st deadline.
 Only completed applications received by the April 1st deadline will be reviewed at that time.
-You will receive written notification of Admission decision from the School of Graduate Studies and the Department of Nursing as soon as possible after the April 1st deadline.
+You will receive written notification of Admission decision from the Graduate Studies and the Department of Nursing as soon as possible after the April 1st deadline.
 Should you have any questions regarding the status of your application please contact the Department of Nursing's Director of Graduate Studies at (573) 651-2871.

 There are many courses that are available online or as blended (online/classroom) courses.

 No. Part-time study is not recommended.
 Students are encouraged to follow the curricular pattern on the Web site.
 Contact the Nursing Department’s director of graduate studies prior to any change in your program of study to discuss the issues/consequences.

 Courses are offered in a prescribed sequence.
 That sequence allows for very limited flexibility in a student’s program of study.

 The FNP option of the MSN Program can be completed in two calendar years involving five (5) consecutive semesters.